kanaka/raft.js/research_class/paper.md

 The Raft protocol should also provide strict linearizable semantics for client commands/requests (reads and writes).
-In order to accomplish this, each client is given a unqiue ID, and the client assigns a unique serial number to each command.
+In order to accomplish this, each client is given a unique ID, and the client assigns a unique serial number to each command.
 This prevents a single client command from being applied twice to the state machine (in case of a leader crash, or network duplication).